 3D printing is one of the fastest growing fields in technology.
 From hardware and software engineering to industrial design and manufacturing, 3D printing industry opportunities are at the forefront of an emerging trend toward fast prototyping and rapid product development.

 What Will Students Take Home?

-Campers will take home a copy of their 123D Design files as well as one 3D printed model, printed on the Dremel 3D Idea Builder.
+Campers will take home a copy of their Autodesk Maya design files as well as one 3D printed model, printed on the Dremel 3D Idea Builder.

 What Will Students Learn?